DuarteRodrigues/React_Beginners_Course/README.md

 # React Beginners Course

-This repository is meant to store the code developed during the React Beginners Course taught in this video: https://www.youtube.com/watch?v=bMknfKXIFA8
+This repository is meant to store the code developed during the React Beginners Course taught in this video: https://www.youtube.com/watch?v=2-crBg6wpp0

 For React documentation: https://reactjs.org/docs/getting-started.html

-The course can be taught through this platform: https://v2.scrimba.com/learn-react-c0e

 How to get the most out of this course?